Canon SX420 vs T2i

 It is notable that the SX420 offers wifi support, while the T2i does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX420 and the T2i have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the T2i have been discontinued, but can regularly be found used on ebay.
 The T2i was replaced by the Canon T3i, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Canon T2i Manual.
+Further information on the features and operation of the SX420 and T2i can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Canon T2i Manual.

 So how do things add up?
 Is the Canon SX420 better than the Canon T2i or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.